desert

 I was wrong.
 Although the rain was not heavy, it caused a flash flood which I've heard of, but never seen before.
 The park ranger came and warned people via the loud-hailer that the flash flood was about to start, and that everyone should have left the area to avoid being stuck.

-I knew that flash flood could be dangerous, because the water in a desert does not soak into the soil, so dry washes quickly become deep and fast flowing rivers.
+I knew that flash floods could be dangerous because the water in a desert does not soak into the soil, so dry washes quickly become deep and fast-flowing rivers.

 The rain is on its way.

 But it was already too late to escape from the park.
-Numerous washes made the road impassable and cut it in pieces.
+Numerous washes made the road impassable and cut it into pieces.

 It's amazing what a normal rain can do in a desert - it even created huge waterfalls.